johanneszab/ResxFormatter/README.md

 1. format resx file when saved
 2. format resx file via context action

+Alternatively, you can import [Stefan Eglis ResXFormatter](https://github.com/stefanegli/ResxFormatter) settings from the .editorconfig.

 ## Format when saved
 Per default, ResxFormatter sorts the XML data nodes of the resource file by StringComparison.OrdinalIgnoreCase.
 However,